henrik/old-henrik.nyh.se/_posts/2007-05-09_22-41-recent-lj-entries-with-ruby.markdown

 No need for a password since the code only deals with public entries.

-Finally, this is the erb/eruby to actually show the entries (sorry about the funny highlighting):
+Finally, this is the erb/eruby to actually show the entries:

 {% highlight rhtml %}
 <h2>Recent LiveJournal entries</h2>